- How we work

 Advantages of Cloud vs. on-premise CRM systems

 For cloud CRM solutions, you access cloud-based applications; the CRM software vendor manages and owns the hardware and software part of the solution and you rent the services through the web.
-The CRM vendor provides updates, maintenance and data storage of CRM applications, SaaS solution (Software as a Service).
+The CRM vendor provides updates, maintenance, and data storage of CRM applications, and SaaS solution (Software as a Service).

 Advantages of Cloud CRM:

 - Remote access – data is available on different devices, anytime, anywhere (if the user has access to the Internet);